kmouelouel/Capstone-Stage2_BreakingNews_AndroidApp/README.md

 ## Features:
 > Main feature is a list of live breaking news having the title and source.
-> Filter the news by select the category from menu: Business,Entertainment,General,Heath, Science, Sports, Technology.
+> Filter the news by selecting a category from menu such as Business,Entertainment,General,Heath, Science, Sports, Technology.
 > Detail breaking news article shows more information such as published date, author, description and link to the article

 ## Key Consideration
->The app handles the data by using content provider to store new data\\\\=\
+> The app handles the data by using content provider to store new data.
+> The app is using a loader retrieve the data in the content provider
+> Create, run a job in the background to fetch the data and sync the data,create notification and schedule long running background process.

 ##User Interface